XavierBerger/RPi-Monitor/docs/source/14_faq.rst

 |

-Some data are not extracting correctly at boot but when I restart ``rpimonotord`` everything becomes OK until I reboot.
+Some data are not extracting correctly at boot but when I restart ``rpimonitord`` everything becomes OK until I reboot.
 How can I fix thi issue?

   If you reach such situation, you certainly configure your source using a command whitout the full path.
 For example ``gettemp.sh`` instead of